omnypay/omnypay-sdk-android/README.md

 ### POS adds items in the basket

-Application must listen to following **local broadcast** actions to get any change in basket state:
+The application must listen to following **local broadcast** actions to get any change in basket state:

 - ```OmnyPayAPI.ACTION_UPDATE_BASKET: Notifies basket has been updated (contains updated Basket).```
 - ```OmnyPayAPI.ACTION_BASKET_RECEIPT_UPDATE: Basket receipt received, app can show the receipt in UI (Contains BasketReceipt).```
-- ```OmnyPayAPI.ACTION_TRANSACTION_CANCELLED: Transaction has been cancelled by point of sale terminal.
+- ```OmnyPayAPI.ACTION_TRANSACTION_CANCELLED: Transaction has been canceled by point of sale terminal.
 Update app accordingly.```
 - ```OmnyPayAPI.ACTION_POST_PURCHASE_OFFER: Notifies app about any post purchase offers (Offer URL)```

 Any relevant data in these broadcasts is passed as serializable extra with key ```OmnyPayAPI.BROADCAST_DATA```.